PlaidCloud/website/content/en/docs/reference/access-authn-authz/extensible-admission-controllers.md

 ### Prerequisites

-* Ensure that the Kubernetes cluster is at least as new as v1.16 (to use `admissionregistration.k8s.io/v1`), or v1.9 (to use `admissionregistration.k8s.io/v1beta1`).
+* Ensure that the PlaidCloud cluster is at least as new as v1.16 (to use `admissionregistration.k8s.io/v1`), or v1.9 (to use `admissionregistration.k8s.io/v1beta1`).

 * Ensure that MutatingAdmissionWebhook and ValidatingAdmissionWebhook